 Once in school, below is a list of our expectations for all our pupils:

-- As school is re-opening for education purposes, children should come in uniform.
+- Children should come in normal uniform.
 However, this uniform may be adapted slightly for learning outside. i.e. trainers, comfortable bottoms.
-It is advised that clothes are changed on a daily basis.
+When it is your child’s PE day, they should come to school in their PE Kit and wear it all day.

-- Children will enter the school yard via their designated gate and there will be socially distanced spots on the yard for the children to stand on.
-Bubble teachers will come and collect the children from their area..
+- Children will enter the school yard via their designated gate and there will be socially distanced footprints on the yard for the children to stand on.
+Bubble teachers will come and collect the children from their area.
 They will immediately sanitise their hands and go straight to the classroom.

 - High standards of cleaning and hygiene are expected from everyone.
 Children will be expected to wash their hands at regular intervals.
 Frequently touched surfaces and equipment will be cleaned thoroughly daily.